softworkz/emby-wiki/Library-Structure.md

 ## Images

 The following image files can be stored within folders of any type (movie, box set, series, season, etc).
+Client applications will see the images and utilize them where applicable.

 #### Primary Image